How Many Hours Should You Study Per Day?

 Net study time is king

-4 hours of true focus time beats 8 hours of half-hearted "studying" – every time.
+4 hours of true focus time beats 8 hours of half-hearted "studying"—every time.

+The good news?
+Once you know your real numbers, you can improve them.
+And 4 focused hours, honestly tracked, will outperform 8 distracted ones.
 For more on the science behind effective study time, read our article The Science Behind Study Time Tracking.

 How Athenify helps you find your optimal study time